Florida man faces daily fines for massive 'Let's Go Brandon' sign and pro-Trump sign: 'That's free speech'

 "I had attended the code enforcement meeting when this was brought up, and I was quite shocked when they said they were going to fine him $50 a day for a banner that’s on his private property," supporter Tabitha Howard told WMBB.

-Peavy said he has no intention to remove the banners, and that people across the country have pledged to help pay for the fines.
+Peavy said he has no intention to remove the banners and that people across the country have pledged to help pay for the fines.
 He added to the outlet that one woman in Louisiana even offered to pay for the fines for the next two years.

 LINCOLN PROJECT FACES WIDESPREAD MEDIA CRITICISM OVER LATEST EMBARRASSMENT, A VIRAL HOAX IN VIRGINIA RACE